DanielCasali/azuredataprotect/README.md

 5) Also Select:
    -> STGDEF_2.0.16_15 for the Azure setup tools `installer-cohesity_azure_setup-7.2.2_u2_release-20250718_86f4ecd0.tar.gz (134.59 MB)`
-6) Scroll down to the bottom of the Page and Click continue I personally use the HTTPS download method and I copy the download link and use wget or curl to download the Asset:
+6) Scroll down to the bottom of the Page and Click continue I personally use the HTTPS download method and I copy the download link and use wget or curl to download the asset.
+7) You can download it directly on the Linux box.
 ```
 [cohesity@linux ~]$ wget https://<the link created>/cohesity-azure-7.2.2_u2_release-20250718_86f4ecd0.vhd
 --2025-10-31 15:14:19--  https://<the link created>/cohesity-azure-7.2.2_u2_release-20250718_86f4ecd0.vhd